pwgbots/linny-r/README.md

 It should also contain the style sheet `linny-r.css` required by the GUI.

-The subdirectories of `static` contain files that are served to the browser by the script `server.js` when it is running in Node.js.
+The sub-directories of `static` contain files that are served to the browser by the script `server.js` when it is running in Node.js.

 ### Configuring the MILP solver

 Linny-R presently supports two MILP solvers: Gurobi  and LP_solve.
-Gurobi is *considerably* more powerful than the open source LP_solve solver that has powered Linny-R since 2009, but it requires a license.
+Gurobi is _considerably_ more powerful than the open source LP_solve solver that has powered Linny-R since 2009, but it requires a license.
 Academic licenses can be obtained by students and staff of eligible institutions.